NCP names central panel

 - Central Secretariat convenes first meeting a Prime Minister’s Office

-May 22, 2018-The Nepal Communist Party (NCP) on Monday formed its Central Committee by inducting all 441-members.
+The Nepal Communist Party (NCP) on Monday formed its Central Committee by inducting all 441-members.

 The first meeting of the Central Secretariat of the Party held at the Prime Minister’s Office in Baluwatar approved names of Central Committee leaders.